makeabilitylab/physcomp/advancedio/smoothing-input.md

 ### Moving average filter

 The most common filter in DSP is the moving average filter, which slides a window of size $$N$$ over a raw signal, computes the average over that window, and uses this average as the smoothed value.

 $$MA=\frac{X_{1} + X_{2} + \ldots + X_{N}}{N}$$

+This filter is a type of **low-pass** filter because it smooths out (eliminates) the high frequency oscillations in the signal.

-For example, the animation below demonstrates a sliding window of size 3 for a moving average filter.
+You can control the filter's performance by tweaking the size of the sliding window.
+The animation below demonstrates a sliding window of size 3 for a moving average filter.
 The blue line corresponds to the raw input signal; the orange line, the smoothed filter output.
 For illustrative purposes, we only show the sliding window applied to a subset of data.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/MovingAverageFilter_PowerPointAnimation_TrimmedAndCropped.mp4" type="video/mp4" />